 Arrange in a salad bowl and serve immediately.

-Explore some more of our stone fruit recipes…
+Try some more of our stone fruit salad recipes

 - Salad Spinner